 Ed had a twin-track executive career in local government and airport management.
 He worked for Bradford Council and then West Yorkshire Metropolitan County Council, qualifying as an accountant in 1977.
 His last job in local government came in 1990 to 1997 when he was a member of the senior management team at Leeds City Council with responsibility for five departments.

 He was assistant airport director at Leeds Bradford Airport in the early 1980s and deputy managing director at East Midlands Airport in the late 1980s.
 His final executive role was as chief executive of Leeds Bradford Airport for ten years until 2007.
 During this time, the airport nearly trebled in size and the new low cost airline, jet2.com, established its first base at Leeds Bradford.
-Since 2008 he has chaired the Airport Operators Association, the trade body for all UK commercial airports.
+From 2008 to 2019 he chaired the Airport Operators Association, the trade body for all UK commercial airports.

 Ed has sat on numerous boards as a non-executive director, most notably chairing the board of the Yorkshire Building Society for eight years, through the financial crisis, until 2015.
 He is a former Chairman of Mid Yorkshire Hospitals NHS Trust and is currently Chairman of National Savings & Investments (NS&I).

 In the field of higher education, Ed chaired the governing body of Leeds Trinity University during the time that it gained its degree awarding powers and went on to become a University; he is currently its Pro Chancellor.
 His contribution to Leeds Trinity was recognised by the Pope in 2012 when he was made a Knight of St Gregory.
-He has served on the Council of the University of Leeds since 2007 and has chaired its Audit & Risk Committee.
+He served on the Council of the University of Leeds from 2007 -2022, was Deputy Pro Chancellor and chaired its Audit & Risk Committee.
 In 2022 he was awarded an Honorary Doctorate by Leeds Beckett University.

 Ed has been involved with a number of local charities over the years, including being a trustee of St Gemma’s Hospice for 11 years.

 Outside work and family, Ed’s interests revolve around his very wide musical tastes, encompassing virtually all genres.
-He serves on the boards of Opera North, is Deputy Chair of the Ryedale Festival and a former trustee of the Leeds International Piano Competition and the Ryedale Festival; but is equally at home at a Bruce Springsteen or Bob Dylan concert.
-His other love is sport but especially cricket.
-He has supported Yorkshire CCC ever since arriving in the county.
+He serves on the boards of Opera North, is Deputy Chair of the Ryedale Festival and a former trustee of the Leeds International Piano Competition; but is equally at home at a Bruce Springsteen or Bob Dylan concert.
+His other love is sport but especially cricket and football.
+He has supported Yorkshire CCC and Leeds Utd ever since arriving in the county.

 He is a former President, and Chairman, of Leeds Chamber of Commerce and was High Sheriff of West Yorkshire in 2015-16.
 He became a Deputy Lieutenant of West Yorkshire in 2016 and was appointed Lord-Lieutenant of West Yorkshire on 1st September 2018.

 Ed has been a keen advocate for all aspects of West Yorkshire life since settling in the county in 1969.
 His aims for the Lieutenancy are for it to be inclusive, reaching out to communities throughout the county; and to shine a light on all that is excellent in West Yorkshire, especially through promoting the Queen’s Award for Enterprise and the Queen’s Award for Voluntary Service, as well as encouraging nominations for Honours.

 Ed lives near Wetherby with his wife Heather.
-They have four adult children.
+They have four adult children and one grandchild.